 This first day, you will get acquainted with PRTOOLS, a pattern recognition and machine learning toolbox for MATLAB.
-If you are not familiar with MATLAB yet, please read Appendix A first.
-Next, you will perform some exercises on density estimation and construct a first, simple classifier.
+If you are not familiar with MATLAB yet, you can find useful background information in Appendix A. Next, you will perform some exercises on density estimation and construct a first, simple classifier.